clstoulouse/motu/README.md

 Optional, string used to target the default velocity template.
 It is used to set a specific theme.
 Value is the velocity template file name without the extension.
 Default value is "index".

+##### refreshCacheAutomaticallyEnabled
+Optional, boolean used to determine if the current config service have its cache updated automatically by Motu or not.
+The default value is true, which means that the config service cache update is executed automatically by Motu.

 ##### httpBaseRef
 Optional, used to override [motuConfig httpBaseRef](#motuConfig-httpBaseRef) attribute for this specific service.